| How do I get my Troop involved in Orienteering?

 oriented to magnetic north, so don't worry about declination for

+this activity.
 You might find an orienteering event planned for scout groups

 in your area.
 Here the courses should be designed at the proper